nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/01-publishing-basic-web-content/04-other-content-options.markdown

 ## XML Format Downloads [](id=xml-format-downloads)

+Tools like the
+[Resource
+Importer](/develop/tutorials/-/knowledge_base/7-1/importing-resources-with-your-themes)
-@product@ provides tools like the [Resource Importer](/develop/tutorials/-/knowledge_base/7-1/importing-resources-with-your-themes) and Site Initiators which can be deployed to build a site almost instantly.
-To import Web Content like this, you need to have it individually exported in XML format.
+and Site Initiators can be deployed to build a site almost instantly.
+Before you can use them to import Web Content, however, you first need to have the content exported individually in XML format.
 To export the content:

 1. Go to *Site Administration* &rarr; *Content* &rarr; *Web Content*